gtxaspec/wz_flash-helper/docs/README_other_options.md

-## Specify the SD card boot image that will be used on the next boot
+## Specify the SD card boot kernel that will be used on the next boot

 Option: `new_sdcard_kernel`

-If you are using `wz_mini_hacks` with stock profile, you can rename wz_mini's boot image to `sdcard_boot.wz_mini` and specify that file name with the option.
+If you are using `wz_mini_hacks` with stock profile, you can rename wz_mini's boot kernel to `sdcard_boot.wz_mini` and specify that file name with the option.

-After all operations are finished, this file will be renamed to:
+After all operations are finished, that file will be renamed to:

 - `factory_ZMC6tiIDQN` if your camera is running stock profile on T20
 - `factory_t31_ZMC6tiIDQN` if your camera is running stock profile on T31

-This boot image will be booted on the next boot without having to pull the SD card and rename it manually.
+This boot kernel will be booted on the next boot without having to pull the SD card and rename it manually.
 Seamless transition!

 ## Run a custom script